1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/http/sink/README.md

 //...
 ```

 By calling the `submit` method first it will be tried to perform the submission.
-The submit methods returns either the call is sucessfully or it is failed for the *first* time.
+The submit methods returns either the call is successfully or it is failed for the *first* time.
 By calling the `submitAsync` the call returns immediately without waiting for the response.
 In this case a `CompletableFuture` is returned.

 ```
 HttpSink sink = HttpSink.target(myUri)